jvitoralb/quality-assurance-app/backend/README.md

 - Assigned to *optional*
 - Status text *optional*
 All this info must be sent as a body in a POST request to `/issue-tracker/api/v1/issues/{project name}`.
-In this case the answer will be a object with 10 key-value pairs:
+In this case, the answer will be an object with 10 key-value pairs:
 ```
 {
 	"_id": "Issue id String",